duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 ~~~

 * `attr_accessor :price` creates getter and setter method. its better to write
 all instance variable like that at beggining so we know what defines state
+(in rails when including `ActiveModel::Model` you can call `Model.new
+model_params` and those accessor will be assigned, ie no need to write
+initialized and manually assign)
 * required and optional arguments for methods `def f(a, b=1, *c, d)` prefix
   asterix means that all other arguments will be sponged up an array `c`. `a`
   and `d` are required, ie you can not call `f(1)`. `b` has default value